livingdocsIO/documentation/reference-docs/server-extensions/add-custom-include.md

 Displaying a teaser for example can be achieved through includes.
 An article is referenced and its data (eg. title, description, teaser image) is fetched when rendering a page.

 ## A component with an include directive

 Includes are directives on components.
 They can be used as content placeholders that will be filled with HTML created by an include service on the server.

-An example component with an include diretive:
+An example component, defined in the design, with an include directive:
 ```html
 <script type="ld-conf">
   {